 In the medium-term, the 5G network services will start in earnest in 2020.
-There will be various new movements such as the programming education to be required at elementary schools and digital textbooks to be implemented.
+There will be various new movements such as the programming education to be required at elementary and junior high schools as well as digital textbooks to be implemented.